alexpaul/Diffable-Data-Source/README.md

 ```
 In the declaration above both types are required to conform to the `Hashable` protocol as this maintains uniqueness of the section values and item values of the sections.

-> You need to subclass `UITableViewDiffableDataSource` if you'll be using other data source methods from `UITableViewDataSource` such at `func titleForHeaderInSection()`
+> You need to subclass `UITableViewDiffableDataSource` if you will be using other data source methods from `UITableViewDataSource` such as `func titleForHeaderInSection()`

 A subclass stub of `UITableViewDiffableDataSource`